-61. An expression of interest from a public body will be considered serious if it is in the form of a formal letter from its Board of Trustees and gives a detailed breakdown of how much of its own funds it can commit to the purchase, how much it will be seeking funding for and from which sources.
+61. An expression of interest from a public body will be considered serious if it is in the form of a formal letter from its Board of Trustees or the person with delegated authority to bind it and gives a detailed breakdown of how much of its own funds it can commit to the purchase, how much it will be seeking funding for and from which sources.